-From the incremental analysis perspective, the economic benefit can be identified by comparing the difference between "With" and "Without" the project, which is regarded as either an additional benefit or a cost reduction.
+1) Step1: Identifying the Items of Economic Benefit from Two Perspectives • Incremental Analysis comparing the difference between "With" and "Without" the project, which is regarded as either an additional benefit or a cost reduction.
 Regarding the concept of incremental analysis and "With" and "Without", please refer to Appendix 1 for further details.